 Recognized as “a rising star in the white-collar litigation market,” with one reviewer commenting: “‘I’ve been impressed with Greg’s advocacy in the courtroom and his handling of the significant investigation issues which come up along the way.’”Chambers USA 2019

 Greg Deis is a former federal prosecutor and co-chair of Mayer Brown's White Collar Defense & Compliance practice.
-Greg's practice focuses on leading internal investigations and defending clients in criminal and regulatory proceedings.
-Greg is also a seasoned trial lawyer, having served as lead trial counsel in numerous trials and arbitrations, both as a prosecutor and in private practice.
+Greg represents companies and executives in government investigations, civil litigation, internal investigations and at trial.
+Greg is a seasoned trial lawyer, having served as lead trial counsel in numerous trials and arbitrations, both as a prosecutor and in private practice.

-Greg's complex commercial litigation experience involves various areas of law, including RICO, federal and state securities law, the Lanham Act, antitrust, breach of contract, tortious interference with contract and environmental law.
-Recent civil trials include a multi-week securities fraud trial in Delaware Chancery Court (favorable settlement post-trial); a two-week arbitration representing an AmLaw 20 law firm (tribunal award in client's favor); defending a Big Four accounting firm in an arbitration brought by a former employee (tribunal dismissed all claims); and defending an international accounting firm in a two-week arbitration against claims of fraud and malpractice in connection with a financial statement audit (decision pending).
+Greg's complex litigation experience involves various areas of law, including RICO, federal and state securities law, the Lanham Act, the Sherman Act, breach of contract, tortious interference with contract and environmental law.
+Recent civil trials include a multi-week securities fraud trial in Delaware Chancery Court (favorable settlement post-trial); a two-week arbitration representing an AmLaw 20 law firm as claimant (tribunal award in client's favor); defending a Big Four accounting firm in an arbitration brought by a former employee (tribunal dismissed all claims); and defending an international accounting firm in a two-week arbitration against claims of fraud and malpractice in connection with a financial statement audit (tribunal dismissed all claims).

 Prior to rejoining Mayer Brown in 2013, Greg served as an assistant US attorney in Chicago, assigned to the Public Corruption section.
-Greg prosecuted numerous public officials and law enforcement officers with fraud, bribery, extortion and tax offenses, including the bribery prosecution of an Illinois state representative.
+Greg prosecuted numerous public officials and law enforcement officers with fraud, bribery, extortion and tax offenses, including the bribery prosecution of an Illinois state representative and the fraud prosecution of a second Illinois state representative.
 Greg served as trial counsel in over a dozen criminal jury trials, including the month-long trial of William Cellini, a longstanding political insider in Illinois convicted of extorting campaign contributions for then-Governor Rod Blagojevich.
 In addition to his corruption experience, Greg investigated and prosecuted a wide range of federal criminal cases involving complex financial fraud, money laundering, computer offenses and international drug trafficking.
 For example, Greg prosecuted high-ranking members of both the Los Zetas and Sinaloa cartels.